 Schouten noted that most disorders are defined by sets of standardized criteria.
 For psychopathy, a 20-item scale is commonly used, measuring traits such as glibness or superficial charm, a grandiose sense of self-worth, pathological lying, manipulative behavior, lack of remorse or guilt, a shallow affect, and a lack of empathy.

 The “almost psychopath” falls short of meeting the criteria for psychopathy, but nevertheless may exhibit many of the most disturbing traits and behaviors.
 In the workplace, a good number of almost psychopaths engage in bullying.
 They often escape detection and removal as they charm their superiors and exploit and abuse their peers and subordinates.

 I submit that among almost psychopaths, you will find a bevy of gaslighting experts.
-In fact, the traits that characterize many an almost psychopath — especially superficial charm, pathological lying, manipulative behavior, and lack of empathy — make for a combination platter of gaslighting behaviors.
+In fact, the traits that characterize many an almost psychopath — especially superficial charm, pathological lying, manipulative behavior, and lack of empathy — serve up a great skill set for gaslighting practitioners.

 Gaslighting at work: Workplace bullying

-If you’ve ever experienced or witnessed gaslighting as a workplace bullying tactic, you know what I mean.
-Whether we’re talking petty mind games or severe, twisted harassment and stalking, challenges to such behaviors are met with denials that anything is going on.
+If you’ve ever experienced or witnessed gaslighting as a workplace bullying tactic, then you know what I mean.
+Manipulative mind games, twisted harassment, and stalking behaviors are often accompanied by denials that anything is going on.
 The goals are to undermine a target’s confidence, keep the target off-balance, and instill fear and paranoia.